Sadamingh/msds630/README.md

 <img src="./images/Screen Shot 2022-02-11 at 10.41.59 AM.png" alt="Screen Shot 2022-02-11 at 10.41.59 AM" style="zoom:45%;" />

 * Following the last question, what is the utility matrix if we use negative samples?
+(Just give one possible answer)

 <img src="./images/Screen Shot 2022-02-11 at 10.44.16 AM.png" alt="Screen Shot 2022-02-11 at 10.44.16 AM" style="zoom:45%;" />